top of page

 evan.ratzan-AT-childrens.harvard.edu

-Thibault Peineau, Post-Doctoral Fellow
+Thibault Peineau, Ph.D., Post-Doctoral Fellow

 I was born and raised in Tours, a charming city of the Loire Valley in France.
 In 2016, I graduated with a biology degree from Rennes.
 Then I went to Bordeaux for a Neuroscience Master’s degree.
 I had the opportunity to do my internship in the lab of Dr Didier DULON where I discovered the world of the Hearing research.
 During this internship I learned ABR (Auditory Brainstem Responses) and Patch Clamp techniques.
 I was so passionate about this internship that I followed with a PhD.
 During my PhD, among others things, I used my training to characterize the molecular and physiological changes of ribbon synapses in inner hair cells during aging (Peineau et al. 2021).
 Working on old mice (1 year-old) contributed to improve my skills including the patch clamp technique.
 Moreover, I learned a lot of different techniques such as Intracochlear Injection, Live Calcium Imaging, Immunochemistry, Recording of Mechanotransduction.
 In September 2022, I had the opportunity to join the Holt/Géléoc Lab to continue working in hearing research and learning the secrets of the cochlea.
 My goal is to characterize the electrophysiological changes in deaf mice.